arktisklada/missing-math/README.md

 - `prime?` Returns boolean true|false if integer is prime
 - `factorial` Returns an integer's factorial n!
-- `factors(true)` Returns an array of an integer's factors
+- `factors(false)` Returns an array of an integer's factors
   - Takes one boolean param to include 1 in the output.
-Default true, set to false to exclude
+Default false, set to true to include
 - `prime_factors` Returns an array of the integer's prime factors